 These darling and trendy crochet cactus coasters use simple color changes to make the fun cactus print!
 The post also includes a video that show how to read a graph and how to change colors.
-The post has contains affiliate links which means I get a small commission (at no cost to you) if you make a purchase with one my links!
+Free version includes cute saguaro cactus, but level up your crochet and get the full set with includes an aloe vera, a barrel cactus, and a prickly pear cactus.
+This post has contains affiliate links which means I get a small commission (at no cost to you) if you make a purchase with one my links!
 Thanks for supporting Whistle and Ivy!

 I have been itching to get outside in my garden.
 We had some beautiful days this week, but spring is a fickle creature; one day it will be 72º and the next will be 40º.
 Yikes!
 So this weekend I spent my time designing these simply adorable crochet cactus coasters, because I am hoping the beautiful spring weather is around the corner and will plan to stay awhile.
 Aren’t they darling?
 Ever since I starting dabbling in colorwork with my Neva Hat, I have been having the most wonderful crochet colorwork ideas.
 It’s fun how these little crochet cactus coasters work up quite fast.
 I made mine almost entirely in the car this weekend as we took a short trip out of town with our kids.
 The graph is fairly simple and after you make two you might be able to finished your cactus coaster set without the graph!